euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

    Extracting data from a scientific publication. :label:`egfig`

-Apart from the scientific papers and images, curation interface can handle most popular chemical formats, such as SDF files, MDL molfiles, SMILES and InChIs.
+In addition to processing scientific papers and images, curation interface can handle the most popular chemical formats, such as SDF files, MDL molfiles, SMILES and InChIs.
-It uses `Celery`_ as synchronous task queue for performing the necessary chemistry calculations when new a compound is inserted or updated.
+`Celery`_ is used as a synchronous task queue for performing the necessary chemistry calculations when a new compound is inserted or updated.
-With this system, a chemical curator no longer has to deal with raw SQL statements, that can be hard to learn or debug, instead they can focus on domain specific tasks.
+This system allows a chemical curator to focus on domain specific tasks and no longer interact directly with the database, using raw SQL statements, which can be hard to learn and difficult to debug.

 Discussion
 ----------

-Python is an essential technology in most critical aspects of the ChEMBL team activities.
-It streamlines data distribution, curation and analysis.
+Python has become an essential technology requirement of the core activities undertaken by ChEMBL group, as it has been demonstrated to streamline data distribution, curation and analysis.
-The tools build using Python language are robust, flexible and web friendly, which makes them ideal for collaborating in a scientific environment.
+The tools built using Python are robust, flexible and web friendly, which makes them ideal for collaborating in a scientific environment.
 As an interpreted, dynamically typed scripting language, Python is perfect for prototyping different computing solutions and applications.